Asthma Diagnosis & Treatment Services

 Diagnosis of asthma involves a complete medical history, including severity of symptoms, triggers, family history, and a physical exam by your asthma doctor, including a spirometry or peak flow meter test to ascertain how much air you can blow out of your lungs after taking a deep breath.

-Your asthma doctor will prescribe treatments with a multi-tiered approach, including:
+Our asthma doctors, Dr Habib-Khazen or Dr Alasaly, will prescribe treatments with a multi-tiered approach, including:

 - Asthma control medications…Including inhaled and oral corticosteroids, bronchodilators, and leukotriene modifiers which treat inflammation.

-- Allergy injections (immunotherapy)…To build immunity against allergen triggers.
+- Allergy injections (sometimes known as immunotherapy)…To build immunity against allergen triggers.

 - Anti-IgE treatment…Including Xolair (Omalizumab) for those 12 and over with severe asthma, to block antibodies that cause allergic reactions and stop allergy-induced asthma attacks before they begin.